AFNY Logo

 THE NEW YORK APPROACH: Robert Moses, Urban Liberals, and Redevelopment of the Inner City

-by Joel Schwartz, Ohio State Univ.
-Press, $35 hardcover.
+by Joel Schwartz, Ohio State U Press, $35 hardcover.

 This out-of-print book attempts to answer the question of how New York's liberal establishment allowed master builder Robert Moses so much leeway in tearing down poor and working class neighborhoods to make room for middle class housing projects, office towers and highways to the suburbs.
 Exhaustively researched using original documents, the author's fine-grained account of the beginnings of NYC's public housing programs will probably be too detailed for the general reader.